hydrology-tep/documentation/source/apps/wois_app.rst

 	:figclass: img-border
 	:scale: 80%

+Storage/catalog username and password are not necessary in this case.

-When an output is exported to HEP, it will appear at the HEP Webportal, as it is shown on the image below.
+When an output is exported to HEP, it will appear at the HEP Webportal, as it is shown on the image below (only png files are displayed but all the uploaded outputs can be downloaded).

 .. figure:: ../includes/outputs_on_hep.png
 	:figclass: img-border